 In 2011 the oil and gas industry filed petitions for rulemaking with the Oil Conservation Commission (OCC) to review the state pit rules and the pit rule for Otero Mesa, which prohibited the use of waste water pits on Otero Mesa.
 Industry requested a reversal of the pit rule put in place several years ago, as well as removal of the pit ban in Otero Mesa.
 We joined the proceedings as a party primarily to participate in the portion of the hearing related to Otero Mesa, but also to support the New Mexico Environmental Law Center, which is fighting the statewide revisions.
 Between May and August 2012 the commission heard testimony.
 In October 2012 the commission agreed on the record to dismiss the portion of the petition concerning the special rules for Otero Mesa.
 Also in October the Bureau of Land Management (BLM) approved an Application for Permit to Drill (APD) for HEYCO to drill a test well on Otero Mesa.
 NM Wild and several other organizations from the Otero Mesa Coalition appealed this BLM decision to state director review, which is the first step in the litigation process.

-This year, working with coalition partners, we were able to convince the Las Cruces BLM Field Office and the state director to withdrawal any future mining claims within the existing ACECs (Area of Critical Environmental Concern) in Otero Mesa.
+Working with coalition partners, we were able to convince the Las Cruces BLM Field Office and the state director to withdrawal any future mining claims within the existing ACECs (Area of Critical Environmental Concern) in Otero Mesa.

 Moving forward we will look to gain support from a wide range of historical and cultural organizations.
 This will also allow us to shift the focus of support to the archeological and historical qualities of this important landscape.
 At the core of this plan is a new historical and archeological report that we recently commissioned.
 The report reveals a rich history that involves Buffalo Soldiers, the Texas Rangers, rich salt deposits and Native American clashes.

 We need your support to help save this last desert grassland.
 Please consider donating to the New Mexico Wilderness Alliance to help us continue to fund our Otero Mesa campaign.
 Your contribution will help us continue education and outreach efforts, and build new partnerships such as our relationship with the Mescalero Apache.
-Your donation will also support the efforts of our Otero Mesa campaign director here in New Mexico and in Washington D.C.